david-cattermole/mayaMatchMoveSolver/INSTALL.md

 # Building and Install

 Building mmSolver can be fairly simple or complex, depending if you want to use ATLAS or Intel MKL to speed up computation.
 For testing the tool, you may use the "Simple Method".

 There are Linux shell scripts to automate most of the compiling of external dependencies.
 You may edit these scripts for your system.
 There are patches required for different builds and are stored in `./external/patches/`.

 ## Build Environment

 The below processes were tested on a CentOS 7.x Linux distribution.

-These are the versions of various software tested:
+These are the versions of various software tested together.

+Maya 2017:

 | Software          | Version                                     |
 | ------------      | -----------                                 |